shannona/newwebsite/_includes/nextevent.md

-The next Rebooting the Web of Trust event will occur in The Hague, The Netherlands on September 26-30, 2022. {: .notice--success}
+The next Rebooting the Web of Trust event will occur in The Hague, The Netherlands on September 26-30, 2022.
+{: .notice--info}